Elliot Rodger: Mental health and further planning

 Rodger's parents also engaged a life coach named Gavin Linderman, who provided Rodger with instructions to improve his social life, requiring him to travel to Los Angeles for the sessions.
 During their meetings, Rodger told Linderman about his struggles with his virginity.
-Linderman suggested moving away from Isla Vista would be beneficial for his mental health, but Rodger dismissed the idea.
-Linderman advised Rodger's mother to consider having her son leave Isla Vista.
-She then gave Rodger two options: either she would help him find a residential treatment center where he could receive daily therapy, or he could move back home and receive intensive treatment from a therapist and social worker.
+Linderman suggested that moving away from Isla Vista might be beneficial for Rodger's mental health, but Rodger dismissed the idea.
+Li Chin later met separately with Linderman, a therapist, and the counseling director.
+After the meetings, she advised Rodger to temporarily leave Isla Vista and presented him with two options: either she would help him find a residential treatment center where he could get therapy every day, or he could move back home and receive intensive treatment from a therapist and social worker.
 Rodger responded by asking his mother to continue paying his rent, saying he had made new acquaintances, and promising to focus on his classes and meet with counselors.
 Because Rodger was now an adult, his mother could not legally force him to leave Isla Vista.
-After discussing with the therapists, his mother was told that she did all she could and was advised to support her son's wish to stay and complete his education.
-Rodger's mother then bought him a used 2008 BMW 328i Coupé for $40,000, giving him hope he might attract a girlfriend during the remainder of 2013.
+After discussing with the therapists, his mother was told that she had done all she could and was advised to support her son's wish to stay and complete his education.